mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

 ##### Correlated Measurement Errors
 In the above approach, we assume that measurement errors from a single PMU are uncorrelated.
-This assumption leads to the covariance matrix and its inverse matrix (i.e., precision matrix) maintaining a diagonal form:
+This assumption leads to the covariance matrix and its inverse matrix (i.e., precision matrix) remaining diagonal:
 ```@repl PMUOptimalPlacement
 analysis.method.precision
 ```

 While this approach is suitable for many scenarios, linear PMU state estimation relies on transforming from polar to rectangular coordinate systems.
 Consequently, measurement errors from a single PMU become correlated due to this transformation.
-This correlation results in the covariance matrix, and hence the precision matrix, no longer maintaining a diagonal form but instead becoming a block diagonal matrix.
+This correlation results in the covariance matrix, and hence the precision matrix, no longer remaining diagonal but instead becoming a block diagonal matrix.

 To accommodate this, users have the option to consider correlation when adding each PMU to the `Measurement` type.
 For instance, let us add a new PMU while considering correlation:
 ```@example PMUOptimalPlacement